Yashraj303/trinetrax-autonomous-safety-system/README.md

-> 🚨 TRINETRAX is not a monitoring system.
+> 🚨 TRINETRAX is not just a monitoring system.
 > It is an **autonomous execution system** that ensures safety actions are completed in the real world.
 ---